 What the kids seem to love most is watching the street artists painting, dancing, and playing music.
 There are also a variety of eateries here such as the Cafe delle Giubbe Rosse, Cafe Paskowski, and Cafe Gilli.
-Grab a meal or a gelato and watch the artists as you relax.
+Grab an authentic Florence brunch or a gelato and watch the artists as you relax.

 Piazza del Duomo

 The square is remarkable since it contains works of art that bear witness to the creative spirit of the 14th century.
 Its monuments reflect such a decisive stage in the history of medieval architecture that they have become a reference point for studies related to the Pisan Romanesque style.